What causes an eating disorder?

 Some risk factors for developing an eating disorder are:

-- a need to be perfect
+- striving to be perfect in one or more areas

 - low self-esteem